Being Gay at IC: A Retrospective

 Among other things, the center gives gay and lesbian students another place to work out any problems they may have over their sexuality, and it helps to break the sense of isolation that was so damaging to gays and lesbians of past eras who had to keep their sexuality secret.

-“In earlier generations, gays and lesbians had a sense that they were different, and a concurrent sense that they should not talk about it,” says Lis Maurer, who has directed IC’s LGBT center since it opened.
+“In earlier generations, gays and lesbians had a sense that they were different, and a concurrent sense that they should not talk about it,” says Luca Maurer, who has directed IC’s LGBT center since it opened.
 Maurer understands students’ issues personally.
-“When I was a kid,” she says, “I felt a sense of isolation.
+“When I was a kid,” he says, “I felt a sense of isolation.
 I felt I was the only gay person in my high school.”

 Since those lonesome days, Maurer says, three major happenings have made that kind of isolation less common for lesbian and gay kids: an increase in media portrayals of LGBT characters; the Internet and the ease it affords kids to find others like themselves with whom to connect and share information; and the rise of gay-straight alliance clubs in high schools.